FREE CONSULTATION

 recovered for our employment law cases

-What is Sexual Harassment in New York City or Long Island?
+What is Considered Sexual Harassment in New York?

-According to New York City or Long Island law, it is unlawful to harass a person who is an applicant or employee because of that person’s sex.
+According to New York law, it is unlawful to harass a person who is an applicant or employee because of that person’s sex.
 Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
+This is not to be confused with sexual assault, which is a criminal offense and refers to a physical threat or action by the abuser.
 Though these are the common ways a person can be sexually harassed, sexual harassment can also include offensive remarks about a person’s sex.
 Unfortunately, sexual harassment can take many forms and it can happen anywhere.
 It is important to note that the person bringing suit does not have to be the victim, but can be anyone who was affected by the offensive conduct.
-In most instances, a sexual harasser is someone who is in a position of power or authority and in 2014 the EEOC recorded 31.2% of cases that were held before it consisted of sex discrimination.
-To break this number down further, three in ten cases before the EEOC were sex discrimination cases.
+In most instances, a sexual harasser is someone who is in a position of power or authority .

 Sexual harassment can take many forms, and the associated actions can range from subtle to overt.
 In some cases, the harassment goes unreported because the victim is afraid to overreact.
 Although the unwanted behavior makes them uncomfortable, they don’t know if it rises to the level of illegal harassment.
 If you are unsure whether you are being sexually harassed at work, the information below can help.
 If you are still unsure, it is never too early to speak with a sexual harassment lawyer.